jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Was humanity ever so hamstrung?

 Did ideology control economics the same way religion once did politics?
 Were people loyal to their personalities instead of their achievements?
-Could someone interfere with a worker's evolution and call themselves a boss; and not an antagonist who never faced a customer's review?
+Could someone interfere with a worker's evolution and call themselves a boss; and not an antagonist who never faced a worker's or customer's review?
 Why were there so many currencies instead of using Nature's currency?
 Would teachers demand their students not use the latest technology because those teachers wanted safe jobs for life based on ancient technology?
 Would a person own a tool and not be allowed to repair it?

 Understanding how regular people responded to their evolution being held back is even more confusing.
 They would watch ideological stories on a screen and call that politics.
 They would march in circles expecting their lives to improve.
 Did parents really raise their kids in suburban isolation while showering them with generic mass-produced items instead of instilling a God-given requirement to evolve better solutions to their specific life?

 The hard truth is yes, we used to live this way.
 I must remember that.
 It's easy to forget humanity once fought our evolution instead of our natural enemy.

 Our true enemy is Entropy, the catchall term for the continuous change of our environment through ice storms, hurricanes, solar radiation, and everything else making Life on Earth a precious work in progress.
-For billions of years, every organism has evolved new adaptions to stay ahead of the nasty, brutish, and short-life Entropy can cause.
+For billions of years, every organism has evolved to stay ahead of the nasty, brutish, and short-life Entropy can cause.
 Did humanity think we mustn't also be vigilant?

 Of course we must!
-Like any animal, Entropy is always on our tail.
-We feel its pain as a warning to change our ways.
+Like any animal, Entropy is always on our tail; we feel pain as a warning to change our ways to stay a head of its wrath.

 Yet, we are not biological creatures.
 Did the caveman start a fire with lasers from his eyes?
 Did explorers map the world by flying across oceans?
 No, we are not superheroes.
 Our race, sex, and genetics do not keep us warm or grow our food.
 We are all biological vessels for technological evolution.